brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 space and read directly via the RP2040 XIP mechanism, *but this doesn't work for writes.* Instead, writes are achieved using a serial protocol that looks more like SPI.

-That said, you still need to be able to read/write the processor's address space in order to carry out the flashing steps that are outlined below.
+So don't be confused.
+When we talk about writing to memory locations in this section, we are not talking about writing to flash memory locations (unfortunately).
+That said, you still need to be able to read/write the processor's address space in order to carry out the flashing process that is outlined later.

 Reads/writes into the RP2040 address space can be accomplished over the SWD debug port via a part of the CoreSight hardware called the Memory Access Port (MEM-AP).